Tyrone Taylor

-Tyrone Anthony Taylor (born January 22, 1994) is an American professional baseball outfielder for the Milwaukee Brewers of Major League Baseball (MLB).
+Tyrone Anthony Taylor (born January 22, 1994) is an American professional baseball outfielder for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers, with whom he made his MLB debut in 2019.

 Amateur career

-Taylor was drafted by the Milwaukee Brewers in the second round of the 2012 Major League Baseball draft out of Torrance High School in Torrance, California.
-He had signed to play college baseball at California State University, Fullerton, but signed with the Brewers instead.
+Taylor attended Torrance High School in Torrance, California.
+He committed to play college baseball at California State University, Fullerton.